-It means we believe that children recovering from trauma need more than a one-hour session with a therapist every week.
+It means we believe that children recovering from trauma need more than direct work once a week with a therapist.
 By having all our foster carers and staff working therapeutically with young people, we can provide 24/7 therapeutically-informed care.

 To achieve this, our therapy team train our staff and foster carers to work within the Secure Base framework.
 Therapists work alongside us to promote the benefits of therapeutic practice and ensure foster carers and staff are confident using these approaches.